exercism/docs/building/tracks/practice-exercises.md

 Each Practice Exercise has its own directory within the track's `exercises/practice` directory.
 The name of the Practice Exercise directory must match the `slug` property of the Practice Exercise, as defined in the [config.json file](/docs/building/tracks#concept-exercises).

-A Practice Exercise has three types of files:
+A Practice Exercise has four types of files:

 ### Documentation files